- About us

 - were such that they made it impracticable for you to complete the requirements for the unit(s).

-If a student withdraws from a unit of study after the census date, the University will advise the student to apply in writing to the University for a remission (removal) of their VET FEE-HELP debt.
+If a student withdraws from a unit of study after the census date, the University will advise the student to apply in writing to the University for a remission (removal) of their VET Student Loan debt.

 A student who completes a unit and receives a Not Component grade is considered not to have successfully completed the unit and may therefore apply for a remission if special circumstances exist.
 A student who has successfully completed the unit of study cannot apply for a remission.